NAEP Digitally Based Assessment

 See examples of a digitally based assessment in action: Check out the innovative scenario-based tasks from the NAEP technology and engineering literacy assessment.

-Can elementary school students write using computers?
-An unprecedented NAEP pilot study found that fourth graders can write well enough using computers to complete substantive NAEP writing prompts.
+Learn more about an unprecedented NAEP pilot study found that fourth-graders can write well enough using computers to complete substantive NAEP writing prompts.